hughrun/picturesofNY/README.md

 ## Change Log

+### v0.2.1

+Fixed bug where bot fell over if NYPL API returns an empty result.

 ### v0.2

 Now uses the Twitter streaming API, with REST API to catch anything sent whilst the bot is disconnected for any reason.